dottxt-ai/outlines/docs/reference/models/vllm.md

 !!!
 Warning "Device"

-    vLLM models can only be loaded on GPU.
+    The default installation of vLLM only allows to load models on GPU.
+See the [installation instructions](#installation) to run models on CPU.

 You can pass any parameter that you would normally pass to `vllm.LLM`, as keyword arguments: